Skip to content

 11. Ruddy Cuckoo-dove

-This species is rated as a species of least concern on the International Union for Conservation of Nature Red List of Endangered Species, which is a good sign for its future.
-This species has adapted to the tropical climates of its home range and is able to thrive in humid and warm temperatures.
+This species is rated as the most minor concern on the International Union for Conservation of Nature Red List of Endangered Species, which is a good sign for its future.

 During the breeding season, pairs of these birds often build nests and lay eggs in them.
 The female is responsible for incubating the eggs and feeding the young chicks.

 The male is responsible for protecting the nest from predators.
-The ruddy cuckoo-dove is an important species in its native range, as it helps to disperse the seeds of plants, which helps to increase the diversity of the habitat.
+The ruddy cuckoo-dove is an essential species in its native range, as it helps to disperse the seeds of plants, which helps to increase the diversity of the habitat.

 Despite its importance, it is not yet threatened with extinction.